need4swede/wiki-go/data/documents/browsing/home-screen/downloads/document.md

 Episode menus also provide download controls.

 Neptune includes a built-in quality ladder.
-When the upcoming [Neptune Transcoder](/plugins/transcoder) plugin is installed, the server administrator's profiles replace those presets and can control whether original-quality downloads are offered.
+When the [Neptune Transcoder](/plugins/transcoder) plugin is installed, the server administrator's profiles replace those presets and can control whether original-quality downloads are offered.

 Downloads stay on the device where they were created and respect the active profile's content restrictions.